-InTASC Standard 3 Distinguished (4) (3.5) Proficient (3) (2.5) Emerging (2) (1.5) Underdeveloped (1) Rating The teacher candidate Creates a safe and respectful environment for learners collaborates with learners to facilitate self-reflection and ownership for ongoing improvement of the classroom community In addition to rating "3" perf consistently models safety and respect to encourage a positive classroom learning community that is respectful of all learners' differences, including race, culture, gender, sexual orientation, and language In addition to rating "2" performance, partial success at rating of model's safety and respect to encourage a positive classroom learning community With assistance, partial succ ignores unsafe or disrespectful behaviors contributing to a negative classroom learning community needs assistance in developing a learning Structures a classroom environment that promotes student engagement develops a highly engaging learning environment, taking into account student differences and learning needs performance, partial success at rating of develops a learning environment that is consistently engaging for most students ormance, partial succes attempts to develop a learning environment that is engaging for most students partial success at rating of "2" environment that is engaging for most students Clearly communicates expectations for appropriate student behavior communicates standards of conduct that are clear and effective s at rating of "4" communicates clear standards of conduct s at rating of "3" communicates standards of conduct that may not be clear has minimal standards of conduct in place Responds appropriately to student behavior teacher candidate monitors student behavior and responds appropriately on a consistent basis the teacher candidate monitors and responds to student behavior effectively the teacher candidate inconsistently monitors and responds to student behavior the teacher candidate needs assistance with monitoring student behavior or in responding consistently Guides learners in using technologies in appropriate, safe, and effective ways plans for and uses interactive technologies as a resource to support student learning; anticipates how information may be misused and develops guidelines for learners to use technology appropriately, safely and effectively uses interactive technologies as a resource to support student learning; guides learners in using technology appropriately, safely and effectively attempts to use interactive technologies as a resource to support student learning; guides learners in using technology appropriately, safely and effectively needs assistance to use interactive technologies as a resource to support student learning; rarely guides learners in using technology appropriately, safely, and effectively The overall ratio ng will be calculated as an average of the rati l ings for this standard.
-Rating - g Environments.
-The teacher works cial interaction, active engagement that su pport individual and collabor ative le arning and that
+InTASC Standard 3 Distinguished (4) (3.5) Proficient (3) (2.5) Emerging (2) (1.5) Underdeveloped (1) Rating The teacher candidate - Creates a safe and respectful environment for learners collaborates with learners to facilitate self-reflection and ownership for ongoing improvement of the classroom community In addition to rating " consistently models safety and respect to encourage a positive classroom learning community that is respectful of all learners' differences, including race, culture, gender, sexual orientation, and In addition to rating " models safety and respect to encourage a positive classroom learning community With assistance, partia ignores unsafe or disrespectful behaviors contributing to a negative classroom learning community Structures a classroom environment that promotes student engagement develops a highly engaging learning environment, taking into account student differences and learning needs 3" performance, develops a learning environment that is consistently engaging for most students 2" performance, attempts to develop a learning environment that is engaging for most students partial success at rating developing a learning environment that is engaging for most students Clearly communicates expectations for appropriate student behavior communicates standards of conduct that are clear and effective performance, partial success at rating of " communicates clear standards of conduct partial success at rating of " communicates standards of conduct that may not be clear of " 2" has minimal standards of conduct in place Responds appropriately to student behavior teacher candidate monitors student behavior and responds appropriately on a consistent basis at rating of the teacher candidate monitors and responds to student behavior effectively at rating of the teacher candidate inconsistently monitors and responds to student behavior the teacher candidate needs assistance with monitoring student behavior or in responding consistently Guides learners in using technologies in appropriate, safe, and effective ways plans for and uses interactive technologies as a resource to support student learning; anticipates how information may be misused and develops guidelines for learners to use technology appropriately, safely and effectively " 4" uses interactive technologies as a resource to support student learning; guides learners in using technology appropriately, safely and effectively " 3" attempts to use interactive technologies as a resource to support student learning; guides learners in using technology appropriately, safely and effectively needs assistance to use interactive technologies as a resource to support student learning; rarely guides learners in using technology appropriately, safely, and effectively The overall ratin g will i be calculated as an averag e of th e ratings for this standard.
+Rating Standard #3: Learni ng Environments.
+The teacher wo Lcollab orative learning and that